-Ward received a Qantas best screenplay award for debut short Graffiti of Mr Tupaia.
-After an OE that took in an Oxford masters and producing for Discovery Channel, he was the writer for NZ settler series Here to Stay and covert policing doco Undercover.
-Ward scripted 2010 short film festival success Choice Night and 2013 short Cold Snap was selected for Venice Film Festival.
+Paul Stanley Ward received a Qantas Best Screenplay award for his debut short, The Graffiti of Mr Tupaia.
+After an OE that took in an Oxford masters and producing for Discovery Channel, he returned home and wrote for New Zealand settler series Here to Stay and covert policing documentary Undercover.
+Ward scripted 2010 short film festival success Choice Night; his 2013 short Cold Snap was selected for Venice Film Festival.
 He was founding editor of NZ On Screen.

 It's a long way from Mermaids [strip club] on Courtenay Place to Clermont-Ferrand.
-Stanley Ward, 2011 NZ Herald article on Choice Night's selection for the French festival
+Paul Stanley Ward, in an NZ Herald article on Choice Night's selection for French festival Clermont-Ferrand, 10 February 2011

 In this 2013 short, a possum-trapping nature boy is challenged when a woman moves into a house on the edge of the bush, looking for a fresh start.
 Cinematographer Ginny Loane captures the wintry central plateau landscape where the fable of life and death plays out.
 Director Leo Woodhead co-wrote the script with Paul Stanley Ward; the result followed Woodhead’s short Cargo (2007) to the Venice Film Festival, and won the Jury Prize at the 2014 Hong Kong Film Festival.
 Director Andrew Adamson (Shrek) called it “a well structured, beautifully shot narrative.”